Lxtharia/minegrub-world-sel-theme/README.md

 - Put it on your laptop, put it on your smartwatch put it on your schools PCs (i won't take responsibility if you get expelled)
 - Install it on your mouse-with-screen, copy it to your flash drives
 - Btw, have I mentioned that I use arch?
-- I have a grand secret project that I may reveal soon
-- Maybe it eats your food, maybe it doesn't
 - Thank you internet for wisdom and funny youtube clips that kept me motivated on my journey
 - **Go check out the other Minegrub: [Minegrub Theme](https://github.com/Lxtharia/minegrub-theme)**

   [aur]:https://aur.archlinux.org/packages/grub-theme-minegrub-world-selection-git